Charles H. Tuttle: Early life and education

 Born in New York City on April 21, 1879, he was raised by his mother and his grandfather Isaac H. Tuttle following the death of his father H. Croswell Tuttle.

-Tuttle received a bachelor's degree from Columbia University in 1899.
+Tuttle received a bachelor's degree from Columbia University in 1899 where he was a member of the Philolexian Society.
 He received his law degree from Columbia Law School in 1902, passed the bar and became an attorney.

 Start of career

 From 1902 to 1927 Tuttle was a lawyer with the New York City firm of Davies, Stone and Auerbach.
 He also became active in the New York City Republican party.

 Service as U.S. Attorney

 In 1927, President Calvin Coolidge appointed Tuttle as United States Attorney for the Southern District of New York.

 During his three years as a prosecutor Tuttle earned a reputation as an anticorruption crusader, winning convictions of numerous public officials, including federal Judge Francis A. Winslow and Kings County Judge W. Bernard Vause.
 During Tuttle's investigation into Tammany Hall's connection to organized crime and corruption, he discovered that Vause was paid $190,000 in return for obtaining pier leases for a shipping company.

 In another Tuttle case, Judge Albert Vitale was accused of owing $19,600 to gangster Arnold Rothstein, and was investigated by the Appellate Division of the Supreme Court for failing to explain how he accrued $165,000 over four years while receiving a total judicial salary of $48,000 during that same period.
 Vitale was removed from the bench and George Ewald, who succeeded him, was accused of paying Tammany Hall $10,000 in order to obtain the seat.

 In 1927 Tuttle led an investigation into price gouging by Broadway ticket agencies.

 During his term as U.S. Attorney Tuttle also successfully prosecuted several crooked bail bondsmen.

 Tuttle also successfully prosecuted the Moscahlades and Dachis Brothers arson rings, organizations responsible for several for profit fires in New York City.

 In 1928 the British cruise ship Vestris sank and 111 passengers and crew were killed, including American tourists.
 Tuttle investigated, and his work led to major reforms in international maritime safety.

 In 1930 Tuttle sent Albany's Democratic political boss Daniel P. O'Connell to jail in New York City for contempt of court.
 Tuttle was investigating illegal activities in Albany, including gambling, and O'Connell refused to answer his questions.